 - If the OTA AAS BS uses polarisation diversity and has the ability to maintain isolation between the performance requirements signals for each of the demodulation branches, then performance requirements can be applied to up to two demodulation branches (i.e. 1TX-2RX test setups).

-NOTE: for the list of BS demodulation requirements which were found to be feasible in OTA test setup with the above 2Rx limitation, refer to TR 37.843 [29], subclause 7.8.
+NOTE: for the list of BS demodulation requirements which were found to be feasible in OTA test setup with the above 2Rx limitation, refer to TR 37.941 [38].

 - A test for a specific channel bandwidth is only applicable if the BS supports it.
 For a BS supporting multiple channel bandwidths only the tests for the lowest and the highest channel bandwidths supported by the BS are applicable.